lucadevitis/scaleitlimited.github.io/it-automation.md

 synopsis: >-
-  **IT automation** or **IT infrastructure automation** is a key strategic process that aims at reducing manual intervention and human error in the operation of your IT infrastructure, thus improoving the reaction time and the productivity of your business. **IT automation** allows teams to operate modern infrastructure environments, wether they are on premise, in the cloud or hybrid, and manage the performance, scale, usage peaks and uptime of the most complex services.
+  **IT automation** or **IT infrastructure automation** is a key strategic process that aims at reducing manual intervention and human error in the operation of your IT infrastructure, thus improving the reaction time and the productivity of your business. **IT automation** allows teams to operate modern infrastructure environments, whether they are on premise, in the cloud or hybrid, and manage the performance, scale, usage peaks and uptime of the most complex services.
 img: /assets/img/misc/fi-it-automation.jpg